 Workplace Health Association Australia (WHAA) – formerly the Health and Productivity Institute of Australia (HAPIA) – is a national organisation of health service providers who are committed to enhancing the health, wellbeing and productivity of organisations and their employees through the provision of a broad range of professionally delivered products and services.
 VISION

-- HAPIA’s vision is to be the pre-eminent voice for the corporate wellness industry in Australia, and for its members to be the first choice for those seeking corporate wellness services.
+- WHAA’s vision is to be the pre-eminent voice for the corporate wellness industry in Australia, and for its members to be the first choice for those seeking corporate wellness services.

-- HAPIA also oversees standards and accreditation of its member organisations and promotes ethical business practices within the industry.
+- WHAA also oversees standards and accreditation of its member organisations and promotes ethical business practices within the industry.

-- To create business opportunities for HAPIA members
+- To create business opportunities for WHAA members

 - To promote the efficacy of workplace health as a viable strategy for improving productivity and reducing absence due to poor physical and/or emotional wellbeing